PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 2.9
+---
+- allows to select local expanded web.pak "web" folder as alternative QL UI
+- added link to German translation of QL UI
+- start Steam Client when it is not running

 Version 2.8.1
 ---
 - setting current directory to .exe folder (hoping that will resolve some steam_api.dll init failures)